uribo/learnR/basic-objects/vector.md

 [1] 1.5
 ```

-We can call `numeric` function to create a zero vector of a specific length.
+We can call `numeric` function to create a zero numeric vector of a specific length.

 ```r